MIT-SPARK/Kimera-Multi/README.md

 </div>

 # Kimera-Multi
+>**Note**
+>The individual repositories of the system might either be not yet online, or the updated changes has not yet been made public.
+Preparing these repositories and adding examples is ongoing.
+The tentative available date for the complete system is April 5th, 2023.

 Kimera-Multi is a multi-robot system that
 (i) is robust and capable of identifying and rejecting incorrect inter and intra-robot loop closures resulting from perceptual aliasing,